- Home

 she/her/hers

-Dr. Atochina-Vasserman is an Adjunct Assistant Professor of Medicine in the School of Medicine at the University of Pennsylvania.
+Dr. Atochina-Vasserman is a Research Assistant Professor of Medicine in the School of Medicine at the University of Pennsylvania.
 An expert in pulmonary therapeutics, Dr. Atochina-Vasserman joined the laboratory of Dr. Weissman in 2018, where she leads the project on novel delivery system to targeting mRNA therapeutics to the lung in vivo.
 She is also leading the project on developing mRNA vaccine for Norovirus.

 Dr. Atochina-Vasserman began her research career focusing on targeting delivery of therapeutics to the pulmonary angiotensin-converting enzyme.
 She then completed her post-doctoral training at the Institute for Environmental Medicine at University of Pennsylvania under supervision of Dr. Aron B. Fisher and Dr. Vladimir Muzykantov, studying selective targeting of enzyme therapeutics to the lung for containment of oxidative stress and inflammation during ischemia-reperfusion.
 Following three years as a Research Associate in the laboratory of Dr. Michael F. Beers, Dr. Atochina-Vasserman was appointed as a Senior Research Investigator at the Pulmonary, Allergy and Critical Care Division at the University of Pennsylvania where her work was focused on lung host defense, inflammation, and innate immunity.